benjaminfoo/Architect/readme.md

-##### Planned features
+### Planned features
-This is a list of planned features for later development - this will take some time however
+This is a list of planned features for later development or features recommended by the community

+- custom crafting
-- custom constructions, or existing constructions with custom actions / usages
+- custom constructions / entities
-- define further custom entities
+- systems for the generation of resources and / or groschen
-- resource / cost management
+- resource / cost management system (for spending and recieving groschen w constructions)
-- spawn npcs
+- spawn setups with relations to npcs or items
+- make torches toggleable!
+- siege invasions
+- trigger / buttons, ...
+- introduce some kind of favorite system or grouping of entities
-- spawn items
+- ...

 ### Changelog